emdewsnap/canterburn/npcs.md

 Sherriff James | he/him | A tough, no nonsense sherriff.
 An honest man with no tolerance for idiots.
 Jim | he/him | Owner of the hunting store in town.
 Moss Manaford | they/them | Mothman.
 Lives in the forest with their husband.
 Works to destroy the Abnormalities.
 Charles AKA Charlie | he/him | Bigfoot.
 Lives in the forest with his spouse.
-Works to destroy the Abnomaalities.
+Works to destroy the Abnormalities.